mfs409/jetlag-legacy/tutorials/tut_overview.md

 buttons, and other things that aren't part of the world, and that need to be visible all the time.

+## Making It Yours

+What are the files and paths that need to be changed right away?

+- Stuff in GameConfig.ts
+- Stuff in index.html

 ## Putting It All Together: Our First "Game"

 ![Our First Game](tut_overview/grid.png)

 In LibLOL, the coordinate system starts in the bottom left corner.
 So (0, 0) is bottom left, and as we move up and to the right, the y and x values get larger, respectively.